The city of Georgetown is a historic and charming town.

-Located in historic Georgetown, South Carolina, they offer luxury spa services, custom facials, massage therapy, and full-service hair care.
+Located in historic Georgetown, SC, they offer luxury spa services, custom facials, massage therapy, and full-service hair care.

 Whether you opt for Swedish or hot stone massage, both are sure to relax your tired muscles after a long day of work or touring.

 Their expert staff of stylists, nail technicians, aestheticians, and massage therapists will pamper you, relieve your stress, and help you find peace within.

 For those who want to take it one step further, Sweetgrass Boutique & Day Spa offers skincare treatments that will leave your skin looking younger and more beautiful than ever before.